Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 How life insurance and funeral plans are regulated

 Life insurance policies are regulated and must adhere to strict guidelines to ensure consumer protection.
 In the UK, insurance providers are dually regulated and must follow strict laws set out by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA).
-11 These regulations include requirements for solvency, disclosure, and fair practice standards.
+These regulations include requirements for solvency, disclosure, and fair practice standards.
 In the UK policyholders are also protected by Government guarantee associations, which provide a safety net in the event of an insurance company’s insolvency.
-To find out more about this visit here.
+To find out more about this visit the HMRC Life Insurance Manual.

 Prepaid funeral plans on the other hand are regulated solely by the FCA.
 The FCA works to bring greater transparency, protection, and confidence to the prepaid funeral plan market, ensuring that consumers’ interests are safeguarded.
 To address any potential consumer grievances, the FCA requires businesses to have robust complaints handling processes; and access to the Financial Ombudsman Service (FOS) for independent dispute resolution.